The Resistance Cover Art

 RESISTANCE COMMAND CENTER

 In the Resistance command center, Laura sat at the head of a conference table, surrounded by the remnants of legitimate authority.
-Military officers who’d received the neural inoculation in time.
+Military officers who’d received neural inoculation in time.
 Former government officials who’d recognized the threat early enough to run.
 Scientists who’d escaped the initial integration wave.

-“Michael’s transport just cleared checkpoint three,” Jenny announced from her workstation, her fingers dancing across multiple keyboards.
+“Michael’s transport just cleared checkpoint three,” Jenny announced from her workstation, fingers dancing across multiple keyboards.
 “ETA sixty-five minutes.”

 Laura felt the knot in her chest loosen slightly.
-Her son was alive.
+Her son was alive!
 For now.

 “General Williams, give me our current tactical position.”

 “THEATRES controls sixty-seven percent of global urban areas,” Williams reported grimly.
-“Rural control is more limited…roughly forty percent.
+“Rural control is more limited: roughly forty percent.
 The pattern prioritizes population density and technological infrastructure.”

 “Neural interfaces require proximity to transmission nodes,” Dr. Kapoor observed.
 “Distance from cities provides natural protection.”